-Beyond being big on fun, our Engineering programs in the Peoria and Bloomington region are also designed to equip your child with valuable STEM (science, technology, engineering and math) abilities.
-Through creative activities, immersive learning and group collaboration, your child will build valuable problem solving and critical thinking competencies that can make a lasting impact both academically and personally!▼
+In addition to offering fun and memorable experiences, our Engineering courses in the Peoria and Bloomington region help equip students with vital STEM (science, technology, engineering and math) abilities.
+Hands-on projects, creative activities and group learning all combine to help your child acquire crucial problem solving and critical thinking skills that can make a lasting impact, both in the classroom and beyond.▼

-From building sophisticated structures to testing, deconstructing and redesigning them all over again with a better solution, your child will be thinking and problem solving like a real engineer!
+From figuring out how to design complex structures to testing and tweaking them in order to come up with an improved solution, your child will be tackling problems just like a real engineer!
 Our interactive courses are a great way for your aspiring inventor to get to grips with science, engineering and architectural concepts while activating his or her creativity and imagination in the process.
-Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
-We also preview the following week’s project via email so you and your child can get excited for the next session!
+We also get parents in on the fun by providing regular email communication to fill you in on the cool new projects your child worked on each week.
+We’ll also send a sneak peek of next week’s project so your family can get excited for the next activity!

-Here’s what our Engineering programs in the Peoria and Bloomington region include:
+Sylvan’s Engineering courses in the Peoria and Bloomington region offer:

 - Immersive projects, ranging from building bridges with K’NEX® pieces to constructing machines with LEGO® bricks.